Eternity Lives in the Heart of Man

 There is no way I can prove this will happen.
 But I believe it because the Bible teaches it.
 Even the Old Testament teaches the concept of the resurrection.
 In Psalm 23 David declares that goodness and mercy will follow him all the days of his life and he will dwell in the house of the Lord forever.
 Psalm 49 states that “God will ransom my soul from the power of Sheol, for he will receive me. ”

 I love life, and have no desire to leave it soon.
 I think God also built the will to survive into each of us.
 I think that the idea of immortality helps us make our transition into the unknown territory of death, but even more, it helps us let go of our loved ones with the hope we will meet again.
+Billy Graham answers many questions people have about death and what comes afterward in the book below.

 As surely as the caterpillar changes in the chrysalis to an entirely different body, so I believe the Bible teaches that Christian believers will change the kind of body they will rise with.
 It’s a mystery, and I don’t think too much about it — unless someone asks a question.